 1. Regional Park and Ride Locations Identified: MPO Commuter Study (see Congestion Management Chapter) will include recommended park and ride locations throughout the region for commuters to access regional public transit to major employment hubs identified in the commuter study.
 2. Transit Model: Utilizing information from the updated Travel Demand Model a new Transit Model will be created.

-3. Implementation of all Huntsville Transit Study Phases: see page number XYZ negotiations, identifying potential grant sources, and locations for a new Downtown Bus Transfer Station.
+3. Implementation of all Huntsville Transit Study Phases 4.
+New Downtown Bus Transfer Station: Huntsville Transit is in the process of design, funding negotiations, identifying potential grant sources, and locations for a new Downtown Bus Transfer Station.
 5. Pilot Bus Rapid Transit: MPO Staff and Huntsville Public Transit are discussing a pilot BRT corridor, potentially funded with FTA Small Starts grant funds.
+6. Expanded Inter-city Bus Service: Conversations with potential inter-city bus partners may lead to an expansion of regional inter-city bus service